ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Connection.RemoveRemote([]RemoteEndpoint)
 ~~~

-Removing all known remote endpoints will have the effect of aborting the
+Removing all known remote endpoints can have the effect of aborting the
 connection.
 The effect of removing the active remote endpoint(s) depends
 on the underlying transport: multipath aware transports might be able to
 switch to a new path if other reachable remote endpoints exist, or the